kyma-project/serverless/docs/user/tutorials/01-80-log-into-private-packages-registry.md

-# Log into a private package registry using credentials from a Secret
+# Log Into a Private Package Registry Using Credentials from a Secret

 Serverless allows you to consume private packages in your Functions.
 This tutorial shows how you can log into a private package registry by defining credentials in a Secret custom resource (CR).